Security-Nights/orga/text/xmas.md

 # new year wishes

 Hey everyone, it's akendo, you may or may not know me, but I'm with the organization team.

 Let's have a small chat.
 Because in this year a lot of change occurred, and we like to talk about it.
 We all have left a difficult year to passed behind, one that left very little time to spare to organize another security night.

 While we missed our goal to arrange a night for December, we are confidence, that we managed to get something organized again!

-With this we wish everyone a merry Christmass and a Happy new year!
+With this, we wish everyone a merry Christmas and a Happy new year!
+Stay healthy.
-Stay healthy!